-- Design: Select this mode to make changes to your page that is loaded in the editor.
+- Design: Select this mode to make changes to your page loaded in the editor.

-- Navigate: This mode lets you navigate through the website in VWO just like you would navigate through it using a browser.
+- Navigate: This mode lets you browse the website in VWO just like you would browse it using a browser.
 However, you will not be able to make edits in this mode.
 After you have landed on the page you want to edit, switch to the Design mode and select the section of the page you want to modify.

-Use the Undo/Redo/Save buttons in Visual Editor while making changes to your web pages.
-You can access your last saved changes to a test or variation in your next sign-in.
+Use the Undo/Redo/Save button in the visual editor while making changes to your webpages.
+You can access your last saved changes to a test or variation on your next sign-in.